 More than 80 stakeholders, representing large and smaller companies, education providers and NGOs have made pledges, i.e. concrete commitments to act to reduce digital skills gaps.
 Likewise, National Coalitions for Digital Jobs aimed to facilitate high-impact actions at local level have already been launched in 13 countries (BE, BG, CY, EL, IT, LV, LT, MT, NL, PL, PT, RO, UK) and others are under formation.
 Furthermore, the Grand Coalition has gained large political support, including by the European Council, as well as high-level stakeholder support, such as by CEOs of global companies.

-We encourage all interested stakeholders to join the Grand Coalition either by making pledges for concrete short-term actions, forming or joining National or Local Coalitions for Digital Jobs, participate in our events workshops and meetings to share success lessons learned and best practices.
+We encourage all interested stakeholders to join the Grand Coalition either by making pledges for concrete short-term actions, forming or joining National or Local Coalitions for Digital Jobs, or participating in our events workshops and meetings to share success lessons and best practices.